netanoir/da4a/_includes/actions/inside-outside/bristol-immigration-jail/bristol-immigration-jail.md

-In March 2020, immigrants who were facing deportation proceedings and locked up in the Bristol County House of Corrections — a jail in Massachusetts — were extremely concerned about the possibility of contracting COVID-19 during the global pandemic.
+In March 2020, immigrants who were facing deportation proceedings and locked up in the Bristol County House of Corrections — a jail in Massachusetts — were extremely concerned about contracting COVID-19 during the global pandemic.

 ![TK TK](/assets/images/actions/inside-outside/bristol-immigration-jail/none-of-this-is-normal.jpg)
 > #FreeThemAll Car+Bike Demo in NYC: Say No To Death Camps.
 Car And Bike and Pedestrian Caravan Demanded Cuomo Release ICE Detainees During Covid-19 Pandemic, Plus Reduce Jail And Prison Populations.
 Image via [Andrew Ratto/Flickr](https://www.flickr.com/photos/andydr/49831351523/in/album-72157714085040347/).

 After they observed two corrections officers exhibiting COVID-19 symptoms, the people who were detained began to organize.
-Despite speaking different languages, people in one wing of the jail were nonetheless able to collectively draft a [letter](https://d279m997dpfwgl.cloudfront.net/wp/2020/03/BHOC-EMERGENCY.pdf) describing the “overcrowded living conditions” that forced 57 people to share an area meant for ten, and “the reckless behavior” of the guards.
+Despite speaking different languages, people in one wing of the jail collectively drafted a [letter](https://d279m997dpfwgl.cloudfront.net/wp/2020/03/BHOC-EMERGENCY.pdf) describing the “overcrowded living conditions” that forced 57 people to share an area meant for ten, and “the reckless behavior” of the guards.
 In spite of the threat of retaliation from ICE and jail administrators, fifty-one incarcerated immigrants signed the letter, demanding release and/or bond hearings for those with serious medical conditions.

 <iframe class="scribd_iframe_embed" title="50 Bristol County immigrant detainees send letter to public officials over COVID-19 concerns" src="https://www.scribd.com/embeds/452559243/content?start_page=1&view_mode=scroll&access_key=key-uxwyqir9GNcVhC2uMp51" data-auto-height="true" data-aspect-ratio="0.7598989048020219" scrolling="no" width="100%" height="600" frameborder="0"></iframe>

-> 50 Bristol County immigrant detainees sent a letter to public officials over COVID-19 concerns
+> Fifty Bristol County immigrant detainees sent a letter to public officials over COVID-19 concerns

 The letter from the immigrants mobilized groups on the outside, who were already organized to do short- and long-term work with people locked up.
 The Connecticut Immigrant Bail Fund, through its efforts to establish a pilot program that would guarantee legal representation to Connecticut residents in deportation proceedings and in immigration prison, had built relationships with attorneys who regularly visited detention centers in multiple New England states.
 It was one of these lawyers who was able to leak the immigrants’ letter, and then continue to liaise with the authors even after the jail staff and sheriff retaliated and locked down the facility.
 Similarly, the [Boston Immigration Justice Accompaniment Network](https://www.beyondbondboston.org/) ran a hotline which was well known to people inside, and maintained communication with immigrants in spite of pandemic restrictions on in-person visits.